Particle reconstruction of volumetric particle image velocimetry with strategy of machine learning: Results and discussions

-Fig. \ref{fig:2} provides a central cross-sections of a reconstructed particle field with ppp = 0.15.
-It is obvious that MLOS only gives a very coarse initial guess of potential particle location and intensity distribution, while AI-PR and MART can recover better particle fields.
-Comparing further between AI-PR and MART methods, it is notable that MART generates more ghost particles and has worse intensity distribution than AI-PR does.
+Fig. \ref{fig:2} provides a central cross-section of a reconstructed particle field with ppp = 0.15 which is in the testing range.
+It is obvious that MLOS only gives a very coarse initial guess of potential particle location and intensity distribution, while AI-PR and SF-MART can recover better particle fields.
+Comparing further between AI-PR and MART methods, it is notable that SF-MART generates more ghost particles and has worse intensity distribution than AI-PR does.
 If the particle shape is looked closer, it can be found that MART-reconstructed particles have more ellipsoid shape, when AI-PR restores the spherical shape better.